[3 Min Read]

 At Twitter, everyone wants research and data so we don’t have this challenge.
 In past roles, however, I found that people wanted research until it delivered a message that challenged assumptions or expectations.
-In these cases, people can question the research methodology as opposed to accept the implications of the insight.
+In these cases, people can question the research methodology as opposed to accepting the implications of the insight.
 That’s where researchers can make an impact.
 It’s our job to ensure our research is robust and its messages are taken seriously.

 What are some of your proudest achievements?

 At Twitter, we’ve delivered some incredible work that has had a significant impact on growing our business.
-Our work has defined the value that Twitter offers advertisers and driven revenue growth around the globe.
+Our work has defined the value that Twitter offers advertisers and drive revenue growth around the globe.

 That said, my biggest achievement has been building high performing research teams in nine different and diverse markets.
 I’m incredibly proud of the quality of people we hire here.
-They’re world class researchers.
+They’re world-class researchers.
 More importantly, they’re all brilliant human beings.